It began not by tapping enemy insurgents’ phones or capturing their emails, but by following the money.

 “Yes, a needle in a haystack!”
 Cusmariu admitted, but nonetheless, “algorithms have been developed … looking for just such signatures.”
 Unfortunately, “no convincing evidence has been found so far.”

-Public records show that, in the months following these articles, Cusmariu filed for patents on “” and “” Both were granted and describe methods similar to those discussed in SIDtoday, but with different applications.
+Public records show that, in the months following these articles, Cusmariu filed for patents on “identifying duplicate voice recording” and “comparing voice signals that reduces false alarms.”
+Both were granted and describe methods similar to those discussed in SIDtoday, but with different applications.